appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ~~~~~~~~~~~~~

-### Telephone Number Claim Agent - “tnca”
+### Right to Use Claim Agent - “rtuca”

-The Telephone Number Claim Agent is a required claim agent data type and is tied to a telephone number service provider or Responsible Organization that is authorized to assign telephone numbers.
+The Right to Use Claim Agent is a required claim agent data type and is tied to a telephone number service provider or Responsible Organization that is authorized to assign telephone numbers.
 The Subject Entity has a business relationship with their telephone number provider that also either directly or through a relationship with a Claim Agent can validate the assigned Telephone Number.

 Note: the telephone number service provider also should provide the mechanism to provide a delegate certificate with the telephone number resource as part of the TNAuthList.